lugu/qiloop/doc/NOTES.md

 the method to be called.
 Since every method have a different prototype each payload must be crafted accordingly.

-For example the method `authenticate` of the service zero takes a map of string and values and returns a map of string and values.
+For example the method `authenticate` of the service 0 takes a map of string and values and returns a map of string and values.
 On the other hand, the method `services` of the service one takes no arguments and return a list of a structure called `ServiceInfo`.
 One needs to know what is structure is in order read it.